seanlaidlaw/LCM-CNVision/README.md

 ## Notes

-- The pipeline is designed for breast cancer LCM (Laser Capture Microdissection) samples
+- The pipeline is designed for breast epithelium slides
 - Sample IDs must match between the spreadsheets and image filenames
 - The system automatically handles filename variations and coordinate transformations
 - Output images are optimized for storage efficiency using WebP format